wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    resource records of domains for which they are not authoritative.
-   Expecting non-authoritative entities to protect domain administrators from any misconfiguration of resource records is therefore unrealistic and unreasonable, and in the long-term is harmful to the
+   Expecting non-authoritative entities to protect domain administrators from any misconfiguration of resource records is therefore